Bachelor of Science in Mechanical Engineering with an emphasis in Bioengineering

 PO8: An ability to apply principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations); to model, analyze, design, and realize physical systems, components or processes.

 PO9: An ability to work professionally in either thermal or mechanical systems areas.

-The undergraduate program in Mechanical Engineering with and emphasis in Bioengineering is built upon a rigorous engineering science foundation that is, in turn, based upon a broad curriculum of natural sciences, mathematics, electives in General Education in humanities and social sciences, as well as professional electives in Mechanical Engineering.
+The undergraduate program in Mechanical Engineering with an emphasis in Bioengineering is built upon a rigorous engineering science foundation that is, in turn, based upon a broad curriculum of natural sciences, mathematics, electives in General Education in humanities and social sciences, as well as professional electives in Mechanical Engineering.
 For the academic year 2020-21, the Mechanical Engineering curriculum can be summarized in the following SDSU Major Academic Plan (MAP):

 To see you MyMap for your catalog year, please visit the SDSU MyMap website